ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 - publishes visible states to Widget; and
 - queues one asynchronous AI analysis after an Output turn.

+The Context modifier begins with `// @cache-compatible`.
+Both normal state injection and required setup warnings are suffix-only, satisfying AI Dungeon's cache-efficient prefix check while retaining the existing behavior on other models.

 The `Stateboy` card is the source of truth.
-Script-written changes are rendered back into it, and manual edits are detected by comparing the observed card text with the last script-written text.
+Script-written changes are rendered back into it.
+Manual edits are detected with semantic sheet fingerprints, while a short script-write handshake prevents delayed Story Card snapshots from being mistaken for repeated user edits.

 ### State model